SarinSwift/CoreDataStructures/README.md

 The downside is that it takes more time to look up values if there are many in the same bucket.

 It all comes down to creating a good hash function.
 A 'good' hash function is easy to compute and avoids collision to allow look up times of O(1).
 But even with these good implementations, we will still run into collisions.

+## Sets
+**Unordered collections that contains no duplicates**

+**Set Operations:**
+1. Union
+Two sets combined with each other.
+BUT, union sets can not have duplicates so if an item appears once in both sets, we just add the one.
+2. Intersection
+All items that exist in both sets.
+3. Set difference
+Returning a set of what it looks like, without containing any elements from the other set.
+So, the difference between X and Y would be X - Y.
+4. Symmetric difference
+Everything in the first set and everything in the second set, except for the intersection of both sets.

+**Importance of Sets:**
+* They can contain any data/object as long as it only occurs once in the set.
+* Can be pretty time efficient because under the hood, they are implemented by a hash table!